joeferner/node-portaudio/README.md

     hostAPIName: 'Core Audio' } ]
 ```

-Note that the device `id` parameter index value can be used as to specify which device to use for playback or recording with optional paramter `deviceId`.
+Note that the device `id` parameter index value can be used as to specify which device to use for playback or recording with optional parameter `deviceId`.

 ### Playing audio

 Playing audio involves writing or piping audio data to an instance of `AudioWriter`.

 ```javascript
 var portAudio = require('naudiodon');